fractalswift/road-traffic-visualiser/README.md

 // Timeseries: - only the vehicle filter works for timeseries so far.
 Add more functionality - add functionality to total/average selector

-// Year Breakdown: - switch to different chart type - changes are too small to be easily visible
+// Year Breakdown: - consider switch to different chart type - changes in data from year to year aren't that big or obvious

 // Geospatial: - normalise data so it is easier to compare without zooming out